 Fake employers can be found all over the web.
 They will forge pay stubs for you.
 They will verify your employment over the phone.
 If you’re willing to pay, they are willing to help.
-We have identified more than six thousand fake employers in our Auto Lending Consortium and the number goes up literally every week.
+We have identified more than six thousand fake employers in our Auto Lending proprietary data repository and the number goes up literally every week.

 - Falsified income continues to increase each year

-Based on a recent analysis of our Auto Lending Consortium data, we found that as many as 25% of auto loan applicants may be inflating their income on their applications.
+Based on a recent analysis of our Auto Lending proprietary data repository data, we found that as many as 25% of auto loan applicants may be inflating their income on their applications.
 The need to “stretch the truth” in an attempt to qualify is expected to continue to rise as car prices remain at record highs and interest rates also rise.